paulvt/plemp-node/README.md

 invoked by pressing the Plus key or the Plus button in the top-right corner.
 When your browser supports it, files can also be uploaded by dragging it and dropping it on the canvas.
-Once uploaded, the objects can be arranged by dragging them around.
+Once uploaded, the objects can be arranged by dragging them around and resized by using the resize handles.

 License
 -------